loteoo/hyperapp/docs/src/pages/Api/api.md

 // Usage in the view
 <button onclick={GetPizzas}>Get pizzas</button>
 ```
 Actions with side-effects can also take in params, just like a complex action.
-If so, it will be dispatched in the same way using an "Action tuple".
+If so, it will be dispatched in the same way using an "action tuple".

-## Effects
+## effects

 ```javascript
 [fx, params]